sELDIG/SimulationStudy/README.md

 3) What are the primary axes of variation of existing diversification simulation models, and how do those axes map onto distinct phylogenetic and spatial patterns?

 ## Steps
 Upload simulation output to the relevant folders within this repo.
 Presumably you will upload output from a range of parameter space over which you ran your model.
-See separate instructions on the [Experiments Page](https://github.com/sELDIG/SimulationStudy/blob/master/experiments/experiments.md) for some of the variation in parameter space we are especially interested in.
+See the [Experiments Page](https://github.com/sELDIG/SimulationStudy/blob/master/experiments/experiments.md) for some of the variation in parameter space we are especially interested in.
 If simulation output is highly stochastic, you might consider providing output from replicate simulations with identical parameter settings, but in most cases 10-20 replicates should be plenty.

 To make your simulation output visualizable in our [shiny app](https://hurlbertlab.shinyapps.io/simulationstudy/), follow the instructions below.
 This may include areas of parameter space not highlighted in the Experiments.
-Simulation output that will ALSO be part of the Experiments needs to be uploaded separately according to [those instructions](https://github.com/sELDIG/SimulationStudy/blob/master/experiments/experiments.md).
-(Sorry for the redundancy in effort; this is a locally adaptive maximum for me at the moment!)

-1) Place phylogenies in the 'trees' folder in Newick format, labeled mm_xxxxx.tre where mm is a two-letter code identifying the model that generated it and xxxxx = simulation ID (as many digits as necessary) that links to the set of parameters of that simulation.
+1) Place phylogenies in the 'trees' folder in Newick format, labeled **mm_xxxxx.tre** where **mm** is a two-letter code identifying the model that generated it and
+**xxxxx** = simID (as many digits as necessary, should be an integer) that links to the set of parameters of that simulation.

 2) (IGNORE FOR NOW) Place trait information in the 'traits' folder (if applicable).
 Files should be labeled mm_xxxxx_traits.csv and include a species column (species id's should match the tip labels in the tree file), and one column for each trait (environmental traits first, resource/competition traits next).